MineStorm999/Ez_Backup/README.md

 there are two options:
-1. Download the repro and use it with Visual Studio (You can also also delet "build" and confidure with cmake)
+1. Download the repro and use it with Visual Studio (You can also also delete "build" and configure with cmake)
 3. Build without "AUTOSTART" defined
 4. Build with "AUTOSTART" defined
 5. grab the exe from /build/{Release/Debug}/